Simon O'Donnell: 1991–92

-O'Donnell was selected in Australia's one day side for 1991–92 but had to withdraw due to an dislocated shoulder.
+O'Donnell was selected in Australia's one day side for 1991–92 but had to withdraw due to a dislocated shoulder.
 He played for Victoria as a batsman only for a few games.
 Despite his injury he was named in Australia's preliminary 20 man squad for the 1992 World Cup.
 He suffered a poor run of form, scoring 124 runs at an average of 12 with the bat, and only bowling gently medium pace.
 He was not picked for the final 14 man World Cup squad.

 O'Donnell responded with a quickfire 87 against South Australia for Victoria.
-Australia struggled during the World Cup, failing to make the semi finals, and Alan Border later wondered if omitting O'Donnell was a mistake.
+Australia struggled during the World Cup, failing to make the semi-finals, and Allan Border later wondered if omitting O'Donnell was a mistake.

 "It's a real shame that he just couldn't get it together when the selectors were sitting down", Border said.
 "To me he's done a fantastic job for us...
 It was a difficult one, wasn't it?
 His form was ordinary and we weren't exactly sure how he was going to come up bowling."